+With a Family from Somerset I was particularly interested to find out more about this quirky part of the West Country.
 Once upon a time, Frome in Somerset was an important centre for cloth making.
 Between around 1550 and 1750, the town was famous for production of pils cloth and a major regional employer.
 Of course, that in part explains why Frome has more listed buildings than any other town in Somerset.
 It’s pretty, but not in the chintzy, Jane Austin style of nearby Bath.
 Somehow it feels sturdier and built to last.
 And you can’t imagine a Fromie parent ever considering, as Jane did that:

-IT is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife
+It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife

 Their sons and daughters would be far too busy making their own fortunes, or just enjoying life.

 More significantly as our guide Neil Howlett explained, the cloth industry laid the cultural foundations for Frome’s ‘can do’ attitude.
 At a time in History when much of England was feudal, Frome had no Lord of the Manor.
 The clothiers were independent, the capitalists of their time.
 And, their independence and entrepreneurial spirit lives on in Frome today.
 And, so Frome town council, eager to share their special town, invited a few food and travel writers to visit.